Meta-analysis of heterogeneous data: integrative sparse regression in high-dimensions: Discussion

 \section{Discussion}

 We consider integrative regression in the high-dimensional setting with heterogeneous data sources.
 The two main issues that we address are (i) identifiability of the global parameter, and (ii) statistically and computationally efficient estimator of the global parameter.
-In many prior works on integrative regression in high dimensions, there is either no global parameter or a global parameter that is not properly identified (see section \ref{sec:identifiability} for a discussion of global parameters in prior work).
-One exception is \citet{cai2019Privacy}, which defines the global parameter as the average of the local parameters, but this choice has certain drawbacks (see Section \ref{sec:identifiability} for details).
+In many prior works on integrative regression in high dimensions, there is either no global parameter or a global parameter that is not properly identified (see Section \ref{sec:identifiability} for a discussion of global parameters in prior work).

 We suggest a way to identify the global parameter that addresses some of the drawback of prior approaches by appealing to ideas from robust location estimation.
 The main benefit of our suggestion is it is possible to estimate the global parameter at a rate that depends on the size of the combined dataset.
 We also proposed a statistically and computationally efficient estimator of the global parameter.
 By statistically efficient, we mean the estimation error vanishes at a rate that depends on the size of the combined datasets.
 By computationally efficient, we mean the communication cost of evaluating the estimator depends only on the dimension of the problem and the number of machines.
 Further, because no individual samples are communicated between machines, evaluating the proposed estimator does not compromise the privacy of the individuals in the data sources.